-In 1536, England’s king, Henry VIII’s seized the Roman Catholic Church’s land and wanted to sell it quickly to finance his wars.
+In 1536, England’s king, Henry VIII, seized the Roman Catholic Church’s land and quickly sold it to finance his wars.
 So, surveyors quickly divided the land into squares using rods and chains.
 The acre was then established as an area of 10 square chains.

 Afterward, Edmund Gunter standardized the rod as a survey measure in England in 1607.
 He equated the rod to a quarter of a chain of 66 feet (20.12 meters) or 16.5 feet (5.03 meters) long.

 The rod could measure a perfect acre of 43,560 square feet (4046.8564 square meters), bounded by sides 660 feet (201.168 meters or 1 furlong) long and 66 feet (20.1168 meters) wide.
 These values are equivalent to 40 rods and 4 rods.
 Thus, a perfect acre is 160 square rods or 10 square chains.